 - Has been subject to denial of payment or appointment of temporary management

-Nurse aides renewing their certification after Sept.
-1, 2013, will be required to complete 24 hours of in-service education every two years.
+Nurse aides renewing their certification are required to complete 24 hours of in-service education every two years.
 All approved NATCEPs are eligible to offer in-service education.
-If you are interested in offering this training, complete page 4 of the NATCEP application, Form 5514 and submit to the address on the application.
-Also, all non-facility based NATCEPs are required to obtain additional approval through the Texas Workforce Commission (TWC).
+If you are interested in offering this training, complete page 4 of Form 5514-NATCEP, Application, for Nurse Aide Training and Competency Evaluation Program, and submit to the address on the application.
+Also, all non-facility based NATCEPs are required to obtain additional approval through the Texas Workforce Commission.
 Please contact TWC at 512-936-3100.